codster101/wallet-watcher/README.md

 Run `git clone <url>` in the directory you want this repository stored in

-Copy the wallet_watcher.env.example file to a file named wallet_watcher.env and provide a value for each environment variable
+Copy the wallet_watcher.env.example file to a file named wallet_watcher.env and provide a value for each environment variable Ensure the value of DBUSER matches MYSQL_USER and DBPASS matches MYSSQL_PASSWORD

 Run `docker compose -f compose.prod.yaml up --build`